alexlevn/nf_info_blog/content/blog/foundation-of-javaScript/index.md

 ---
-title: Javascript Questions
+title: Foundation of JavaScript
 date: '2021-02-11T07:16:00.284Z'
 description: "From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit.
 I update this repo regularly with new questions.
 I added the answers in the collapsed sections below the questions, simply click on them to expand it.
 It's just for fun, good luck! :heart: <br/> -- From: Lydia --"
-hidden: true
+hidden: false
 ---

 <div align="center">
   <img height="60" src="https://img.icons8.com/color/344/javascript.png">
-  <h3>JavaScript Questions</h3>
+  <h3>Foundation of JavaScript</h3>

 ---